 - Driving lesson

-- A student receiving any support level of the Bursary must immediately inform the Sixth Form Administrator of any changes in family circumstance that may affect their ‘Support Level’.
+- A student receiving any support level of the Bursary must immediately inform the Sixth Form Student Manager of any changes in family circumstance that may affect their ‘Support Level’.

-- Notification confirming the receipt of the student’s application for the 16-19 Bursary and outlining the support allocation awarded by the Bursary Fund Committee as well as its payment scheme will be provided to the student.
+- Notification confirming the receipt of the student’s application for the 16 to 19 Bursary and outlining the support allocation awarded by the Bursary Fund Committee as well as its payment scheme will be provided to the student.

 - Cash payments will not be permitted.
 Payments will be made as a bank transfer into the student’s bank account.

-- Bourne Grammar School will need to reserve 20% (including the 5% Administration fee) of the 16-19 Bursary amount provided.
+- Bourne Grammar School will need to reserve 20% (including the 5% Administration fee) of the 16 to 19 Bursary amount provided.
 This is to accommodate changes in circumstance should they occur.

-- £1,200 Bursary.
-You can get this if you are in one of the following categories:
+- You may be eligible for this if you are in one of the following categories:

 - Living in care or have recently left care or an unaccompanied asylum-seeker

 - In receipt of Income Support or Universal Credit

 - In receipt of Employment and Support Allowance or Universal Credit and Disability Living Allowance or Personal Independence Payments